david-cortes/MatrixExtra/README.md

 # MatrixExtra

-`MatrixExtra` is an R package which extends the sparse matrix and sparse vector types in the [Matrix](https://cran.r-project.org/web/packages/Matrix/index.html) package, particularly the [CSR](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)) or `RsparseMatrix` formats (row-major), by providing methods that work natively and efficiently on them without converting them to another format along the way, such as selecting rows, concatenating by rows, or multi-threaded `<sparse, dense>` matrix multiplications.
+`MatrixExtra` is an R package which extends the sparse matrix and sparse vector types in the [Matrix](https://cran.r-project.org/web/packages/Matrix/index.html) package, particularly the [CSR](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)) or `RsparseMatrix` formats (row-major), by providing methods that work natively and efficiently on them without converting them to another format along the way, such as slicing (selecting rows/columns) or concatenating by rows/columns, along with replacing some `Matrix` methods with more efficient versions, such as multi-threaded `<sparse, dense>` matrix multiplications and much faster slicing for all the sparse types.

 Right now the package is in alpha status, with many methods yet to be implemented.